Dym077/Sea-dominion/README.md

 ## Known Bugs
 - The game says "You lost!
 All Your ships have been sunk", after only three attempts.
-- Sometimes when the playre types a number, the game will throw an error 'Interesting, but You should enter a number.'

 ## Fixed Bugs